 The back nine seemed to have fewer tricks and a fun, split fairway on the 14th.
 I always like a split fairway as it encourages thought off the tee without being too harsh with a miss!
 The 16th is a short par 5 that could yield a good score if someone wants to challenge the blind tee shot.

 I didn’t have any complaints about the back until the 17th which is a 355 yard par 4 that plays uphill.
-Again, it is another short hole without options.
-A layup off the tee will end up in a severely sloped fairway with no angle to the green.
+Again, it is another short hole without many options.
+A layup off the tee will end up in a severely sloped fairway, with a harsh angle to the green.
 So, I felt like I was forced to hit driver and try to carry it as far as possible up hill to the flat.
-The 18th is a blind tee shot that could go wrong quickly with trouble all down the right that is hidden from the tee.
+The 18th is a blind tee shot that could go wrong quickly, as there is trouble all down the right side.